With today's digital technology and access to cyber bullying, Emotional Abuse is more prevalent today than ever before.

 Celebrity culture, body-shaming, sexual pressures, unrealistic media messages, and high societal pressures make todays youth much more vulnerable to feelings of unworthiness and low self esteem than generations before.
 Technology can mean a brief embarrassment can last forever on the internet.

-Emotional abuse may be hard for victims and family members to even recognize because it’s often not visible.
+Cyber and emotional abuse may be hard for victims and family members to even recognize because it’s often not visible.
 And even when victims realize the abuse, they are often too embarrassed to speak out.

 Emotional abuse causes lifelong scars, especially for people in their middle and teen years whose brains are developing.
 Abuse can lead to chronic anxiety alcohol and drug abuse, depression, sexual exploitation, physical abuse, and suicide.